 The CEWH's Science Program invests in monitoring, evaluation and research activities delivered through an integrated program called the Flow Monitoring, Evaluation and Research (Flow-MER) program.
-This program builds on work undertaken through the Long-Term Intervention Monitoring (LTIM) and Environmental Water Knowledge and Research (EWKR) projects (2014-2020) to monitor and evaluate the contribution of Commonwealth water for the environment to environmental outcomes in the Basin.
+This program builds on work undertaken through the Long-Term Intervention Monitoring (LTIM) and Environmental Water Knowledge and Research (EWKR) projects (2014-2020) to monitor and evaluate the contribution of Commonwealth environmental water to environmental outcomes in the Basin.